Marcroth0/relationship-quarrel/README.md

 ### Reasoning

 The design of the website was crucial.
-It being a "argument-solver" it needed to be flimsical and not take the initial argument, or the definition of an argument, all that seriously.
+It being a "argument-solver" it needed to be peculiar and not take the initial argument, or the definition of an argument, all that seriously.
 With the ability of seeing it, instead of an obstacle, as a "funny challenge" to post it to the internet.
 Hence the sarcastic comments spread around the website.
-With a comical twist, but on serious subjects, it will hopefully invoke a funny tone in the comments as well as an appearance of the "good side" of the internet which are there to actually help.
+With a comical twist, on serious subjects, it will hopefully invoke a funny tone in the comments as well as an appearance of the "good side" of the internet which are there to actually help, inbetween a sea of funny anti-comments.
+(Comments mainly meant to ridicule)

 ### Fonts